manojvaddi97/Kuberbetes-Architecture/README.md

 4. Docker alone is not used in productionas it doesn't support enterprise level features. on the other hand kubernetes is a eneterprise level container orchestration platform which is used in production environments.

 ## Architecture of Kubernetes
+Kubernetes is a cluster based architecture.
+In simple words kubernates operates on Master and worker nodes.
+In Kubernetes Master node is called "control plane", where as worker node is called "data plane". on a high level control plane is like a command center and all the application run on worker nodes i.e data plane.
+The requests go to worker nodes through control plane.

+### Data plane
+Data plane has three components, they are
+1. kubelet: which is responsible for maintaing the pod.
+2. container runtime: fundamental component which enables kubernetes to run containers effectively.
+Kuberenetes supports container runtimes like containerd, CRI-O etc.
+3. kube-proxy: kube-proxy is responsible for networking like assign IP addresses to pods, allow network communication to your pods from both inside and outside of your cluster.

+### Control plane